This article provides answers for InVision V7

 What are overlays?

 An overlay is a link type that lets you link to another screen as an overlay, rather than as a separate destination screen.
 Overlays can simulate modal windows, drop-down menus, and other on-screen prompts—all without leaving your current screen.
-Add your hotspot to a template, and you can then repurpose your overlay in screens across your entire prototype.

 To add a screen as an overlay: